artlu99/alchemy-r2w3-week-10/README.md

 ### Technical debt
 1. ✅ read from file for global config variables (e.g., initial Follow address, page limits) 🗸
+2. icons for navbar text links, should look roughly like Mozilla Pocket navbar
-2. Apollo "ensure all objects of type MetadataOutput have an ID"
+3. Apollo "ensure all objects of type MetadataOutput have an ID"
-3. recurse-with-limits instead of tree-based navigation. comments-on-comments should appear correctly
+4. recurse-with-limits instead of tree-based navigation. comments-on-comments should appear correctly
-4. paging of API call results
+5. paging of API call results
-5. replace Lens API call to get NFTs, with Alchemy NFT API call (slightly cleaner, simpler)
+6. replace Lens API call to get NFTs, with Alchemy NFT API call (slightly cleaner, simpler)

 ### Deploy